Sociology (SOC)

 Credits: 3.
 Contact Hours: Lecture 3.

 Develop a foundational understanding of the role of gender and sexuality in society.
 Students will explore the biological, social, and cultural meanings of gender and sexuality and their intersections with class, race/ethnicity, ability, socioeconomic status and other identities.
 Contemporary social science research, theories, and feminist perspectives as they relate to gender and sexuality, and explores gender and sexuality within families, education, the media, politics, and the economy.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring, Summer)

 (Cross-listed with WGS 3280).